 A Deanery Mission Planning Template - which has been shared separately with each deanery – containing both data to support and inform the planning process, and the planning template to be completed and submitted by each deanery.

 You can watch Bishop Mark's introduction to the planning day and prayer below.
-You can watch other videos from the day here.

 In addition to this, a deanery specific briefing outlining some specific observations regarding the context and opportunities in each deanery has been shared with each DDG.
 Should you have any questions in respect to either the data content or how to interpret it, please do not hesitate the get in touch with Chris Elder at email@example.com.